Skip to main content

 Configuration

-Casdoor supports MySQL, MSSQL, SQLite3, and PostgreSQL.
-By default, Casdoor uses MySQL.
+Casdoor supports MySQL, MariaDB, PostgreSQL, CockroachDB, SQL Server, Oracle, SQLite3, and TiDB.
+Default config uses MySQL.

 MySQL